aligoknl/.NET-Project-NumberGuesser/README.md

 # .NET-Project-NumberGuesser
-This is an simple app guessing the number.
-In this project I wanted to meet .NET
+This is a simple app guessing the number.
+In this project I wanted to meet .NET and C#.